 kin·ship n.
 Relationship by nature, character, affinity or common origin

 Kinship Workshop invites participants into experiential, embodied and ever-deepening relationship to nature, landscape and other species through grounding physical practices.
-Participants are guided through simple activities to tune into being outside, how we sense and how we move through landscapes.
+Participants are guided through simple activities to tune into being outside, how we sense and how we move through and relate to landscapes.

 From these enlivening and thought-provoking experiences we can reconsider our felt relationship to nature and catalyse personal responses in a time where crucial and loving action to global issues is much needed.